-The generally accepted definition of superfood is: a food with high nutrient or phytochemical content that my confer health benefits with minimal negative traits.
-A negative trait could be anything from significant amounts of undesirable substances (toxins, food additives, contaminants, bad fats, etc.) accompanying the beneficial substances.
+The general definition of a superfood is: a food with high nutrient or phytochemical content that may confer health benefits with minimal negative traits.
+A negative trait can be anything with significant amounts of undesirable substances (toxins, food additives, contaminants, bad fats, etc.) accompanying the beneficial substances.

-The European Food Information Council stated that it was impractical for consumers to have a diet based only on presumed superfoods when nutrients are provided readily from a diet using diverse foods, especially including fruits and vegetables.
+The European Food Information Council stated that it was impractical for consumers to have a diet based only on presumed superfoods when nutrients are provided readily from a diet containing diverse foods, especially fruits and vegetables.

 Though there is no legal or medical definition, superfoods are nutrient powerhouses that pack large doses of antioxidants, polyphenols, vitamins, and minerals.
-Eating them may reduce the risk of chronic disease, and prolong life, and people who eat more of them are healthier and thinner than those who don't.
+Consuming them may reduce the risk of chronic disease, prolong life, and improve overall health.